Ragekill3377/AES-Dumper-Darwin/README.md

 * Randomly generated keys **WILL** get caught too
 * AES-CBC, AES-ECB, AES-CTR, AES-GCM etc. **WILL** be intercepted
 * Tweaked AES modes **DO NOT** offer any advantage.
+* "B-But I wrote it i-in S-Swift!"
+That's just a wrapper for the C functions.
+CommonCrypto is in C. This **WILL NOT** help.

 ----------------------------------------------------------------------
 # **License**: